Dera Sacha Sauda: Blood donation camps

 Like several other religious groups in India, the Dera Sacha Sauda has organised large-scale blood donation camps.
 In December 2003, a camp held on the death anniversary of its former guru attracted 15,432 donors.
 In October 2004, the Dera broke its own record during the mortuary ceremony of Gurmeet Ram Rahim Singh's father.
 This time it attracted 17,921 donors, and collected 12,002,450 ml units of blood in a single day.
 This was recognised by the Guinness World Records as the largest ever amount of blood collected on a single day.

 The official publication of Dera Sacha Sauda claims that the world record was created by "sheer chance", thus denying the suggestions that it was a show-off for media attention and the glorification of their guru.
 However, in 2003, the Dera had sent an e-mail to the Guinness Book compilers, seeking clarifications on the conditions that needed to be met to break the previous record.
 During the donation exercise, the Dera had meticulously collected proofs needed to qualify for the world record.
 After creating the record, several Dera devotees also stated that their aim was to create the record.

 Doctors have criticised the "ostentatious" mass blood donation camps organised by Dera Sacha Sauda as wasteful.
 According to the director of the Shiv Shakti blood bank in Sirsa, most of the blood collected in Dera's camps gets wasted.
-Moreover, the devotees don't respond to the blood bank's requests for blood donations at other times, when there is need for blood donation.
+Moreover, the devotees do not respond to the blood bank's requests for blood donations at other times, when there is need for blood donation.